 by Dr. C.H.
 Weaver M.D. updated 9/2022

 The role of maintenance therapy in frontline ovarian cancer has undergone significant change in the past two years.
 The premise of maintenance is that since the majority of women with advanced ovarian cancer will recur, why not try to interdict prior to the recurrence and either delay or even prevent the recurrence.
 The SOLO-1 clinical trial demonstrated the value of adding maintenance PARP inhibition with Lynpara to the frontline management of patients with ovarian cancer who had a germline or somatic BRCA mutation.
-At ESMO 2020 5 year follow up data for SOLO-1 was published in the November 2021 Lancet showing continued benefit without an increase in secondary leukemias or myelodysplastic syndrome.(1,13)
+The most recent 5 year follow up data for SOLO-1 was published in the November 2021 Lancet showing continued benefit without an increase in secondary leukemias or myelodysplastic syndrome.1,13,17

 Lynparza (olaparib) is a poly (ADP-ribose) polymerase (PARP) inhibitor indicated for the treatment of selected patients with ovarian, fallopian tube, or primary peritoneal cancer.
 Lynparza was the first PARP inhibitor approved for treating ovarian cancer and can be effectively used as part of initial treatment or in women with recurrent disease.